middlewares/aura-router/README.md

 });

 $dispatcher = new Dispatcher([
+	new Middlewares\AuraRouter($router),
-	new Middlewares\AuraRouter($router)
+    new Middlewares\RequestHandler()
 ]);

 $response = $dispatcher->dispatch(new ServerRequest('/hello/world'));
 ```

 **Aura.Router** allows to define anything as the router handler (a closure, callback, action object, controller class, etc).
-By default, it's resolved in the following way:

-* If it's a string similar to `Namespace\Class::method`, and the method is not static, create a instance of `Namespace\Class` and call the method.
-* If the string is the name of a existing class (like: `Namespace\Class`) and contains the method `__invoke`, create a instance and execute that method.
-* Otherwise, treat it as a callable.

-If you want to change this behaviour, use a container implementing the [PSR-11 spec](https://github.com/php-fig/container) to return the route callable.
+The middleware will store this handler in a request attribute.

 ## Options